Services

 Who is eligible for the Participant Funding Program - Bruce Power Mid-Term Update program?

-To be eligible for the Participant Funding Program - Bruce Power Mid-Term Update program, you must: Individuals or organizational representatives who can demonstrate a direct, local interest in the project area.
+To be eligible for the Participant Funding Program - Bruce Power Mid-Term Update program, you must: Applicants must be individuals or organizational representatives.
+Applicants must demonstrate a direct, local interest in the project, Indigenous knowledge relevant to the project, or value-added information relevant to the CNSC’s mission.
+Not-for-profit organizations require one person to assume responsibility for the contribution agreement.

 What expenses are eligible under Participant Funding Program - Bruce Power Mid-Term Update?